The Infinite Black: World Building, Life Changing Horror

 Birth of a machine hell-world

-Although I created several other images around the time, and in quick succession afterwards, they included some form of colour tinting, or had little, to no mechanical interaction.
-The original image resonated with me for some reason, as it did with those around me that I shared it with at the time.
-Something about it felt significant, and it set the wheels in motion, becoming my secret means of communicating how I was feeling through art, to cope with the effects of personal trauma, healthily.
+Although I created several other works around that time, and many more in quick succession, most included some form of colour tinting or had little to no mechanical interaction.
+The original image resonated with me in a way the others did not.
+It also struck a chord with the people I shared it with at the time.
+Something about it felt significant, and it quietly set things in motion.
+It became a private way for me to communicate how I was feeling through art and to process personal trauma in a healthier way.

 The Book – Infinite Black: Tales from the Abyss

-10 years later, the book I co-created with poet author Jeff Oliver was released, and it will always be a project that I am incredibly proud of.
+Ten years later, the book I co-created with poet and author Jeff Oliver was released—a project that remains one of my proudest achievements.

-This fully illustrated 136-page mechanical nightmare world is a tale of terror told from the perspectives of the humans enslaved within the machine.
-See what reviewers have called ‘An Inferno written for the Modern Era’.
-It is a horror/sci-fi experience that you won’t forget.
-Independently released on 6th April 2023.
+This fully illustrated, 136-page journey into a mechanical nightmare world tells a story of terror from the perspectives of humans enslaved within the machine.
+Described by reviewers as “an Inferno written for the modern era,” it delivers a haunting horror–sci-fi experience that lingers long after the final page.
+The book was independently released on 6 April 2023.

 The book is available from Lulu.com grab a copy today.